optimisthub/wordpress-svg-enabler/readme.txt

 == Installation ==

-### INSTALL "WordPress SVG Enabler" FROM WITHIN WORDPRESS
+### INSTALL "SVG Enabler" FROM WITHIN WORDPRESS

 1. Visit the plugins page within your dashboard and select ‘Add New’;
-1. Search for ‘WordPress SVG Enabler’;
+1. Search for ‘SVG Enabler’;
-1. Activate WordPress SVG Enabler from your Plugins page;
+1. Activate SVG Enabler from your Plugins page;
 1. Go to ‘after activation’ below.

-### INSTALL "WordPress SVG Enabler" MANUALLY
+### INSTALL "SVG Enabler" MANUALLY

-1. Upload the ‘wordpress-svg-enabler’ folder to the /wp-content/plugins/ directory;
+1. Upload the ‘svg-enabler’ folder to the /wp-content/plugins/ directory;
-1. Activate the WordPress SVG Enabler through the ‘Plugins’ menu in WordPress;
+1. Activate the SVG Enabler through the ‘Plugins’ menu in WordPress;
 1. Go to ‘after activation’ below.

 ### AFTER ACTIVATION

-1. WordPress SVG Enabler is a 'set and forget' plugin.
+1. SVG Enabler is a 'set and forget' plugin.
 There are no settings fields as your site's scheduled posts will be automatically checked when the plugin is installed and activated.
 1. You’re done!